Credit Suisse scrambles to finalise revamp as deadline looms

 Management intends to sell businesses, such as securitised products, from its investment bank, the first person said, adding, however, that negotiations will likely take until the last minute before the revamp is announced.

-The bank recently launched a process that could see its U.S. asset management arm sold, another source recently told Reuters, with initial expressions of interest due at the end of this week.
+The bank recently launched a process that could include selling its U.S. asset management arm, another source recently told Reuters, with initial expressions of interest due at the end of this week.
 However, there was no guarantee of a sale.

+On Thursday Credit Suisse also announced plans to sell an 8.6% stake in Allfunds Group, valued at 354 million euros ($346.96 million), via an accelerated bookbuilding offering.

 Credit Suisse is also considering spinning off part of its advisory and investment banking business, which could bring in outside investors and be named First Boston, Bloomberg has reported.